-The park is open every day of the year.
+What days are you open?The park is open every day of the year.
 Activities and events vary, so check out our online events calendar.

-Yes!
+Can I get to the park by kayak?Yes!
 There is a kayak rack on the hand-launch beach in Lake Union Park.
-More kayak racks and a launch for hand carried boats are coming soon!

-Yes, there are several facilities for rent at Lake Union Park.
+Can I rent this facility for my wedding/meeting/Cub Scouts?Yes, there are several facilities for rent at Lake Union Park.

 - The Steamship Virginia V is available for day cruises and events.
 Contact The Virginia V Foundation for more information.

 - Motor Vessel LOTUS and The tugboat Arthur Foss have cabins available for overnight visitors.
 Contact Northwest Seaport for more information.

 - The Center for Wooden Boats gallery is available for weddings and other events.
 Contact The Center for Wooden Boats for more information.

 What’s a good place to eat around here?Compass Cafe is in the park, and often a food truck will be present as well.
 There are several fine restaurants right next to the park.
 A map with dining options can be downloaded here, or picked up at the front desk of The Center for Wooden Boats.